Designing Securities for Scrutiny

-We investigate the effect of public information, such as ratings, on the security design problem of a privately informed issuer.
-We show that the presence of ratings has important implications for both the form of security designed and the amount of inefficient retention.
-The model predicts that issuers will design informationally sensitive securities (i.e., levered equity) when ratings are sufficiently informative relative to the gains from trade.
+We investigate the effect of scrutiny (e.g., credit ratings, analyst reports, or mandatory disclosures) on the security design problem of a privately informed issuer.
+We show that scrutiny has important implications for both the form of security designed and the amount of inefficient retention of cash flows.
+The model predicts that issuers will design informationally sensitive securities (i.e., levered equity) when scrutiny is sufficiently intense.
 Otherwise, issuers opt for a standard debt contract.
-In either case, informative ratings increase market liquidity by decreasing the reliance on inefficient retention to convey high quality, and perhaps counterintuitively, decrease price informativeness.
+Scrutiny increases efficiency by decreasing issuers’ reliance on retention to signal quality, and perhaps counterintuitively, decrease price informativeness.

 Keywords: Security Design, Liquidity, Private Information, Credit Ratings, Public Disclosure